syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and replace in PowerPoint presentation

-You can find text in a Presentation document and replace it with other text.
+You can find text in a PowerPoint presentation and replace it with other text.

-The following code example illustrates how to find a particular text and replace with other text in a Presentation document.
+The following code example illustrates how to find a particular text and replace it with other text in a PowerPoint presentation.

 {% tabs %}